Mirantis/mke-docs/content/docs/upgrade/migrate-from-MKE-3.md

 ---
 title: Migrate from MKE 3.x
-weight: 4
+weight: 1
 ---

-This section instructs you on how to migrate your existing MKE 3.7 cluster to the MKE 4.x version.
+Instruction on how to migrate your existing MKE 3.7 cluster to the MKE 4.x version is provided herein.

 ## Prerequisites